babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 #### Excluding yourself from auto assignment

-There are some scenarios where you'd like to prevent yourself from being automatically assigned as a reviewer, e.g. taking time off.
+There are some scenarios where you'd like to prevent yourself from being automatically assigned as a reviewer, e.g. holidays.
 To do this, simply click your avatar in the top right of GitHub, click "Set status" and then tick "Busy".
 Busy team members will not be automatically assigned as reviewers.

 ## GitHub PRs configuration (protected branches)